Combat Engineering: Civilian Jobs After The Military

 Building Inspector

-Finding a career as a building inspector is another good choice for someone who has been a combat engineer.
-As a building inspector, you would examine the structural quality and overall safety of a variety of buildings, and ensure buildings comply with municipal and state codes, ordinances, and zoning regulations.
-They use tools that take measurements, identify potential programs, and sample materials.
+Finding a career as a building inspector is another suitable choice for someone who has worked as a combat engineer.
+As a building inspector, you would examine the structural quality and overall safety of various buildings, ensuring that they comply with municipal and state codes, ordinances, and zoning regulations.

 Since working as a building inspector can involve climbing high ladders or crawling through tight spaces, going into this career field after being a combat engineer can be a smart idea.
 The knowledge and experience you have gained in that MOS can help you with this type of career.

-You will need a high school diploma for this line of work but some employers will require more.
-The training requirements can also differ based on your jurisdiction or state.
 Going to school to earn a certificate or an associate’s degree would be a good idea, and some go on to gain their bachelor’s degree which will allow them to replace work experience when looking for a job.
 Many states also require a license or certification.
 You can also gain extra certifications in order to help you become more employable.

 Civil Engineer

 Becoming a civil engineer after your military career is another option.
 To be a civil engineer, you would need to have an advanced understanding of engineering, particularly the construction of roads, dams, buildings, and grids.
 Combat engineers will have gained this type of training during their time in the military.
-Those who have a knowledge or interest in the creation of building and maintenance of large-scale infrastructure can also do well in this career as well as those who are leaders who have good organizational skills.

-Working as a civil engineer, you will conceive, design, build, supervise, operate, construct and maintain infrastructure projects and systems in the public and private sector.
 This would include roads, buildings, airports, tunnels, dams, bridges, and systems for water supply and sewage treatment.
-Some of the more common employers for civil engineers are an engineering service, state, local, or federal governments, and nonresidential building construction companies.
+Some of the more common employers for civil engineers are engineering services, state, local, or federal governments, and nonresidential building construction companies.

-Combat Engineering: Background
+Combat Engineering Background

 United States first formed a military engineering capability in 1775, when the Continental Congress established an Army with a Chief Engineer and two assistants.
 Then, in 1802, the Corps of Engineers was organized by the President.